 The ignition wiring is usually underneath a cap and in order to get access to it, you need to pull it off.

-Usually, there are four screws that hold down that particular part of the motorcycle so you need to use a screwdriver or any other tool that you feel will come in handy in removing those screws and when done properly, you will be able to remove the cover of the ignition wiring.
+Usually, there are four screws that hold down that particular part of wiring cover on the motorcycle so you need to use a screwdriver or any other tool that you feel will come in handy in removing those screws and when done properly, you will be able to remove the cover of the bike’s ignition system and wiring.
 You may locate them by taking a close look at the collection of wires that connect the motorcycle’s ignition switch to the engine and other main parts.
 In a wiring sleeve, tri-coloured wires will be bundled together.
 All you need to do is to find the plastic wiring cap or socket where the tri-coloured wires terminate by scouring the wiring sleeve.
 There might be other wires plugged into the wiring cap.

 Now check out for a socket or a plug inside your engine where wires are connected from one side and turning the key is the only way they get connected to each other.
-If it’s not a complete socket then do some more digging until you find a socket that is complete and has at least two or three unused spaces.
+If it’s not a complete socket then do some more digging until you find a socket that is complete and has at least two or three wires plugged into unused spaces.